Wind speeds of 122 km/h recorded in Cork as 19,000 customers remain without power nationwide

 More than 6,000 homes and businesses across the country are without power this morning as Storm Diana sweeps the country.

-The ESB has reported faults in counties Cork, Tipperary, Kerry, Limerick, Dublin, Kilkenny, Waterford, Roscommon and Louth with gusts of up to 130 kilometres expected.
+The ESB has reported faults in counties Cork, Tipperary, Kerry, Limerick, Dublin, Kilkenny, Waterford, Roscommon and Louth with gusts of up to 130 kilometres per hour expected.

 In Cork, thousands of people have been left without power and there was widespread disruption to road and air travel but the city centre escaped with minor flooding this morning.